National Guard (United States): 2000s

 ADTs also enhance public diplomacy in Afghanistan by providing security to the local provinces they are working within.
 This tool has provided the teams with the civilian-military partnership that is needed to conduct public diplomacy and defeat the insurgents in Afghanistan.
-President Barack Obama said that the US will enhance agricultural development instead of big reconstruction projects to build Afghanistan's economy, to have an immediate impact on the Afghan people.
+President Barack Obama said that the U.S. will enhance agricultural development instead of big reconstruction projects to build Afghanistan's economy, to have an immediate impact on the Afghan people.
 Today, these projects include "...basic gardening practices, to large watershed and irrigation projects.
 There are also projects that teach bee keeping and livestock production: all of which will have a positive impact on unemployment, hunger, and the ability to sustain future generations.

 More and more Afghan tribal leaders have been requesting additional ADTs, which illustrates how important the use of public diplomacy has been in the efforts to win the trust of the Afghan people.
 The case study from Nangarhar Province in Afghanistan serves as an excellent example.
 This province is one of the most stable and secure provinces in Afghanistan.
 For example, over 100,000 Afghans have returned to province; the province has also been declared poppy-free in 2007 by the UN.
 Additionally, most districts within the province have all-weather paved roads and it is also one of the most productive agricultural regions in Afghanistan.

 In 2006, Congress considered giving the president the full authority to mobilize National Guard units within the U.S. without the consent of state governors.
 However, this was met with resistance from states governors and members of the National Guard.
 The act was eventually passed, but instead, the president's authority was expanded to mobilize the reserve components for domestic operations without the consent of the governor, only during a natural disaster, terrorist attack, epidemic or other public health emergency.
 The following year, that authority was repealed.

+2020s

 In 2020, the National Guard was activated for 11,000,000 "man days" in support of natural disasters, civil unrest, food distribution at food banks, and COVID-19 testing and vaccination.
 This was the highest number of activation days since World War II.

+In 2025, 2,000 soldiers of the California National Guard were federalized by President Donald Trump by a presidential memorandum to respond to incidents of violence and civil disorder against Immigration and Customs Enforcement (ICE) and other United States Government personnel who were performing Federal functions in Los Angeles for 60 days.
+On August 11th, Trump announced the deployment of National Guards to Washington D.C.
+An additional deployment of National Guard troops to Memphis, Tennessee was announced on September 15.

+Proposals for a Domestic Civil Disturbance Quick Reaction Force consisting of two units of 300 soldiers of the National Guard were reported by The Washington Post in August 2025.
+The force would be used to supress civil unrest at short notice.